-At Greenmount we provide an inclusive learning environment and a broad and rich curriculum which will meet the needs of all pupils including those with disabilities, special educational needs, different ethnic and cultural backgrounds and those with English as an additional language.
+At Greenmount we provide an inclusive learning environment and a broad, rich curriculum which will meet the needs of all pupils including those with disabilities, special educational needs, different ethnic and cultural backgrounds and those with English as an additional language.

 Learning diversity will be recognised and planned for, any barriers to learning and participation will be challenged and supported, and all pupils will be provided with equal opportunity.
 Parents will be fully involved in the education of their children and they will be fully informed when special educational provision is being considered for their child.

-Read and download our full SEND report here
+Read and download our full SEND policy and information report here

 At Greenmount Primary School we are committed to: